NCAR/lrose-docs/lrose-core/lrose-parameters.md

 ## Makefile

-In a standard Makefile, we handle tdrp using the following macros and rules:
+In a standard Makefile, we handle tdrp using the following rules:

 ```
 Params.hh: Params.cc